Argentina–India relations: Sports

 The Indian Football Academy collaborated with Argentine football club River Plate for training and exchanges.
 Argentine football legend Diego Maradona visited India in October 2009.
 Several Argentine players play in the Indian Super League.

 There is a huge fan following for Argentina's national football team in Indian states of Kerala and West Bengal.

 The Don Torcuato based sports club Hindú Club traces its origin to Indian laborers, mainly from Bihar and Bengal, who were brought to South America for rubber plantation.
 Those immigrant workers were fundamental in founding the club in 1895.

 Areas of Untapped Potential

-Argentina and India both boast vibrant domestic film industries that produce high-quality movies.
-However, most Argentine films only reach Indian audiences through film festivals.
-India's diverse movie sectors, including Bollywood, Tamil, Malayalam, and Bengali cinema, hold great potential for capturing a significant market and viewership in Argentina.
-Leveraging cinema as a soft power tool is an opportunity that both nations have yet to fully explore.
+Argentina and India both have established domestic film industries with substantial and diverse audiences.
+However, Argentine films generally reach Indian audiences primarily through film festivals and other limited channels.
+Similarly, India’s major film industries, including Bollywood, Tamil, Malayalam, and Bengali cinema, have had relatively limited exposure in Argentina.
+This suggests scope for greater engagement through cinema, including as a means of cultural and soft-power exchange.
+However, the potential of film as a channel for strengthening cultural relations between the two countries remains largely underdeveloped.

 Similarly, there needs to be mutual promotion of tourism between the two countries.
 Both nations offer complementary attractions and experiences from a tourism perspective.
 Currently, the lack of direct flight connectivity between Latin America and South Asia poses a major roadblock to enhancing people-to-people interactions, travel, and tourism.